ajroach42/ajroach42.github.io/_posts/2016-03-25--you-can-t-do-it-all-1-weird-trick-to-get-things-done.md

 "splash-wide": ""
 tags: null
 published: false
-title: "\"You can't do it all\" - 1 Weird Trick To Get Things Done"
+title: "\"You can't do it all\" - 2 ways to get things done. "
 ---

 My whole life, I've been called scatterbrained.
 I'm constantly accused of leaving too many things unfinished, of doing too many things in half measures.
 I've been told my whole life that I need to focus on one thing, specialize, and work faster.
 I have thoughts on this.
 Mostly, these thoughts are some varation on: "That's dumb" and "Why the hell would I change for you?"